aioDevBotz/downloader-tiktok-video-no-watermark/README.md

 **The ultimate TikTok downloader online — download TikTok videos without watermark in HD quality from any device.**

----

-## ⚠️ Important Notice & Disclaimer

-This software is intended for educational and personal use only.
-By using TokUp, you agree to:

-- **Personal Archiving:** Download and save only your own content or publicly available content.
-- **Respect Copyright:** You are responsible for ensuring you have the right to download and use the content.
-- **No Affiliation:** Not affiliated with TikTok, ByteDance, or subsidiaries.
-- **User Responsibility:** The developers assume no liability for misuse.

----

 ## 🌟 TokUp Features

 - **No Watermark Downloads:** Save clean TikTok videos without watermark or logos